Skip to content

 Startup Burns 1-3% of Pro Quota

-Community reports confirm that a single session startup on Pro plan consumes 1-3% of your daily quota before you ask anything.
+A single session startup on Pro plan consumes 1-3% of your daily quota before you ask anything.
 With 30-40K tokens loaded (system prompt + tools + CLAUDE.md), the invisible startup cost is roughly equivalent to a short conversation.
 Disable unused MCP servers and keep CLAUDE.md lean to minimize this overhead.

 Team Cost Benchmarks